tvegawaichman/readthedocs_tutorial/docs/source/Quickstart/quick_start.rst

 Make sure that the names of the selected tools have the same capitalization and format as this list.
 The consensus tools used for consensus calculation selected in **consensus -> tools** can either be :code:`all` (which uses all the tools in **tools_to_run**) or a list of tools to include specified by the user.

-The consensus can be calculated as the majority vote, specifying the minimum of tool agreement or/and with CAWPE specifying the mode: CAWPE_CT (using the performance of each tool predicting an specific cell-type) or CAWPE_T (performance of each tool).
+The consensus can be calculated as the majority vote, specifying the minimum of tool agreement or/and with CAWPE specifying the mode: :code:`CAWPE_CT` (using the performance of each tool predicting an specific cell-type) or :code:`CAWPE_T` (performance of each tool).
 CAWPE only works if the benchmarking pipeline has been run.
 For more details about consensus methods referes to: :ref:`consensus_methods` At least one consensus type should be specified.